HashTag (group)

-HashTag (해시태그), stylized as haShtag or HASHTAG, is a seven-member South Korean girl group formed by Luk Factory and produced by Kan Mi-youn.
-The group debuted on October 11, 2017, with The girl next door.
+HashTag (해시태그), stylized as haShtag or HASHTAG, was a South Korean girl group formed by Luk Factory and produced by Kan Mi-youn.
+The group debuted on October 11, 2017, with The girl next door., and disbanded on October 12, 2024.

 History

 Pre-debut

 Dajeong competed in season 1 of Produce 101 as a trainee of Hello Music Entertainment.
 She was eliminated in episode 5, with her final ranking being 62nd.

 2017: Debut with The girl next door

 On September 8, 2017 former Baby V.O.X member Kan Mi-youn confirmed that she will be producing a seven-member girl group named HashTag and will debut in October.
 On October 11, the group's debut EP The girl next door was released.
 The group started album promotions through a showcase on October 10, then made their broadcast debut on October 13, through Music Bank.

 2018: Sub-unit Purple

 On September 18, 2018 members Dajeong, Seungmin and Subin debuted as the project trio Purple (퍼플) with the digital single Maemmaeya.